Peter Beinart

 In a 2010 lecture which he delivered at Temple Beth in Los Angeles, Beinart:

-Also in 2010, Beinart published a book titled The Icarus Syndrome: A History of American Hubris.
-Drawing on the myth of Icarus—a figure in Greek mythology whose wings melted when he recklessly flew too close to the sun—Beinart argued that the United States had often displayed a similar kind of hubris rooted in an unshakable sense of American exceptionalism, moral superiority, and invincibility.
-Such hubris, said Beinart, had frequently led the U.S. to become involved in international conflicts that proved to be far more challenging and complex than its leaders had initially realized.
-Particularly critical of the foreign policies of Presidents Lyndon Johnson, Richard Nixon, and George W. Bush, Beinart claimed that each of these men harbored an exaggerated sense of confidence in what could be achieved by U.S. military power employed ostensibly for the promotion of democratic values.
-This misplaced self-assuredness, Beinart explained, ultimately led those presidents to make bad decisions that left American troops mired in prolonged conflicts like the Vietnam War and the Iraq War.
-The necessary alternative, said Beinart, was to recognize the limits of American power and the need for a pragmatic foreign-policy approach based on multilateral cooperation and diplomacy rather than unilateral domination.
+Also in 2010, Beinart published The Icarus Syndrome: A History of American Hubris.
+Drawing on the myth of Icarus—a figure in Greek mythology whose wings melted when he recklessly flew too close to the sun—Beinart argues that the United States has often displayed a similar kind of hubris rooted in an unshakable sense of American exceptionalism, moral superiority, and invincibility.
+Such hubris, says Beinart, has often led the United States to become involved in international conflicts that proved to be far more challenging and complex than its leaders had initially realized.
+Particularly critical of the foreign policies of Presidents Lyndon Johnson, Richard Nixon, and George W. Bush, Beinart argues each of these men harbored an exaggerated sense of confidence in what could be achieved by U.S. military power employed ostensibly for the promotion of democratic values.
+This misplaced confidence, Beinart explains, ultimately led those presidents to make bad decisions that left American troops mired in prolonged conflicts like the Vietnam War and the Iraq War.
+The necessary alternative, says Beinart, is to recognize the limits of American power and the need for a pragmatic foreign-policy approach based on multilateral cooperation and diplomacy rather than unilateral domination.

 In March 2012 Beinart became the founder and editor of Zion Square, a new Daily Beast blog that aimed to alter the “official Jewish discourse about Israel.”
 He later changed his blog’s name to Open Zion, but the project came to an end in December 2013.